AlexRAtrio/reg-factors/README.md

-# reg-factors
+# reg-factors - On the Interaction of Regularization Factors in Low-resource Neural Machine Translation
-Python code for EAMT 22 "On the Interaction of Regularization Factors in Low-resource Neural Machine Translation"
+This repository contains the necessay packages and configuration files for our models used for our submission to EAMT 22 "On the Interaction of Regularization Factors in Low-resource Neural Machine Translation"

+## Abstract
+We explore the roles and interactions of the hyper-parameters governing regularization, and propose a range of values applicable to low-resource neural machine translation.
+We demonstrate that default or recommended values for high-resource settings are not optimal for low-resource ones, and that more aggressive regularization is needed when resources are scarce, in proportion to their scarcity.
+We explain our observations by the generalization abilities of sharp vs. flat basins in the loss landscape of a neural network.
+Results for four regularization factors corroborate our claim: batch size, learning rate, dropout rate, and gradient clipping.
+Moreover, we show that optimal results are obtained when using several of these factors, and that our findings generalize across datasets of different sizes and languages.